ccf-2012/torcp2/README.md

   --add-year-dir        Add a year dir above the media folder --genre-with-area GENRE_WITH_AREA
-                        specify genres with area subdir, seperated with comma
+                        specify genres with area subdir, seperated with comma -pr TITLE_REGEX, --title-regex TITLE_REGEX
+                        the regex to match the title from path
 ```

 ---